-33As anthropologists have noted, exchange of favors works well in many societies without having exact accounts on who provided how much (e.g. Humphrey, 1985).
+&lt;sup>40As anthropologists have noted, exchange of favors works well in many societies without having exact accounts on who provided how much (e.g. Humphrey, 1985).
 Two important features of such societies are that members interact repeatedly and that the network of interactions fosters cooperation (e.g. Coleman and Coleman, 1994; Jackson, Rodriguez-Barraquer, and Tan, 2012).
 Indeed, we find indications for both features in our data set.

-nomic theory with a current online phenomenon and also makes use of techniques from network analysis.
-The main results show that fixed prices come at a high cost (since they lead to a constrained inefficient outcome and to less trade than competitive prices).
-This finding relates back to known inefficiency results (Younés, 1975; Maskin and Tirole, 1984; Herings and Konovalov, 2009), which seem to become vital and tangible in our setting.
+Maskin and Tirole, 1984; Herings and Konovalov, 2009), which seem to become vital and tangible in our setting.
 By analyzing and illustrating how platforms for peer-to-peer exchange are affected by fixed prices, we hope to provide lessons that are not restricted to these markets, but can be addressed in many markets with price restrictions.